psi4/psi4meta/psinet-nightly/README.md

   * Build of Linux conda package from fresh ``psi4/psi4`` checkout
   * If a few test cases pass, upload conda package to anaconda.org
   * Run **all** test cases, send results to testboard.org
   * Make docs.
-If successful, tgz and send to psicode
+If successful, tgz and send to psicode for "docs" link in header
   * Make github feed.
-If successful, tgz and send to psicode
+If successful, tgz and send to psicode for single commit on main page and recent history on ``timeline.php``

 * Many comments in script itself